ouktlab/espnet_asr_models/README.md

   - text: transcription of 10 corpora (CSJ, S-JNAS, TMW, JEIDA-JCSD, ETL-WD, RIKEN-DLG, APP, APPDIC, SLC-3, JVS), bccwj, wiki40b-ja, wikipedia-title (2024/8/23)
     - text standardization:  CSJ transcription rule with best effort
   - recommended setting of CTC and language model weights: (0.21, 0.30) .
 Default setting is not the best.
+  - a pause symbol '…' is included for non-speech or silence section.
+  - alphabetical letters are represented by Hankaku, not Zenkaku

 ### Katakana Models
 These models are used to estimate Japanese Katakana characters (syllable/pronunciation symbols) from speech signal.
 The "Katakana" transcription used in training is based on notion of pronunciation.